 Welcome to my mathematics homepage!
 I have been

-course, for six of those years I taught as a Mathematics graduate student at the
+Of course, for six of those years I taught as a Mathematics graduate student at the

 University of Oregon